Strength Through Diversity

 story of unrivaled patient care!

-The Quality Initiative (QI) Program Manager will work collaboratively with leadership and staff across the Mount Sinai Health System (MSHS) to manage quality improvement projects.
+The Quality Initiative (QI) Project Manager will work collaboratively with leadership and staff across the Mount Sinai Health System (MSHS) to manage quality improvement projects.
 The QI Program Manager provides direction to enable MSHS to achieve outstanding performance on standardized metrics of quality, safety, and patient satisfaction based on evidence based clinical pathways.
 In this role, he/she will:

 • Collaborate with hospital and system leadership to develop comprehensive programs to implement systems to support compliance with evidence based standards of care and improved patient outcomes